project-sunbird/sunbird-commons/pages/architecture/views/elementryview.md

 ## Elementary View

-From architectural perspective, there are multiple views of Sunbird architecture, classified as Logical, Physical, Conceptual and Deployment.
+From architectural perspective, there are multiple views of Sunbird architecture, classified as: Logical, Physical, Conceptual and Deployment.